it-m-h/logger/README.md

 # logger
-Simple loger use SQLIT3 - Database.
+Simple loger, use SQLITE3 - Database.

 ## Installation
 Logger uses Composer to install and update: